jarkman/giant-drawing-instruments/README.md

 # giant-drawing-instruments
-CAD files for some oversize drawing instruments, useful for marking out fabric structures
+CAD files (Fusion360, STL, DXF, Prusa project, Lightburn project) for some oversize drawing instruments, useful for marking out fabric structures

 A large divider-style compass, lasercut from 6mm ply.
 Pen and point (a cheap center punch) are held on with hair elastics.